11 Fitting the weighted outcome model

 2 park_extra_ma… 6.23 2.05 3.03 2.62e- 3

-Using weighting, we estimate that among days that have extra magic hours, the expected impact of having extra magic hours on the average posted wait time between 9 and 10am is 6.2 minutes.
-While this approach will get us the desired estimate for the point estimate, the default output using the lm function for the uncertainty (the standard errors and confidence intervals) are not correct.
+Using weighting, we estimate that among days that have Extra Magic Mornings, the expected impact of having Extra Magic Mornings on the average posted wait time between 9 AM and 10 AM is 6.2 minutes.

 Causal inference with group_by() and summarize(), revisted